 SCARF stands for the five key areas that influence our behaviour in social situations.
 They are:

-The model is based on research that implies that these five social areas activate the same threat and reward responses in our brain that we rely on for our physical survival.
+The SCARF model is based on research that implies that these five social areas activate the same threat and reward responses in our brains that we rely on for our physical survival.

-This pretty ‘primitive’ reaction helps to explain the strong emotional responses we can have in some social situations and why it can be hard to control them.
-It is a base instinct and unfortunately, it can’t be ‘turned off’.
+These fairly ‘primitive’ reactions help to explain the strong emotional responses we can have in some social situations and why it can be hard to control them.
+It’s a base instinct and unfortunately, it can’t be ‘turned off’.

-Furthermore, when we do feel threatened, physically or socially, the release of the stress hormone cortisol can have an impact on our creativity and productivity.
-It muddles things in our mind, so we are unable to think straight and this confusion can heighten the feeling of being threatened.
+Furthermore, when we do feel threatened, physically, or socially, the release of the stress hormone cortisol can have an impact on our creativity and productivity.
+It muddles things in our minds so we are unable to think straight, and this confusion can heighten the feeling of being threatened.

 On the flip side however, when we feel rewarded, receiving praise for our work for example, our brains release dopamine, the happy hormone, which makes us want to seek the reward again.